ShounBiju/Temperature-converter-react/README.md

 # Temperature Converter React App

-A simple and intuitive web application built with React to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+A simple and intuitive web application built with React to convert temperatures between Celsius, and  Fahrenheit.
 The app automatically converts the input temperature based on the selected scales and provides a user-friendly experience.

 🌐 **Live Demo**: [Temperature Converter App](https://temperature-app-react.netlify.app/)